Euthanasia and assisted suicide in the Netherlands

-Euthanasia in the Netherlands is regulated by the "Termination of Life on Request and Assisted Suicide (Review Procedures) Act" which was passed and took in effect in 2002.
+Euthanasia and assisted suicide in the Netherlands are regulated by the Termination of Life on Request and Assisted Suicide (Review Procedures) Act which was passed and took in effect in 2002.
 It states that euthanasia and physician-assisted suicide are not punishable if the attending physician acts in accordance with criteria of due care.
 These criteria concern the patient's request, the patient's suffering (unbearable and hopeless), the information provided to the patient, the absence of reasonable alternatives, consultation of another physician and the applied method of ending life.
-To demonstrate their compliance, the Act requires physicians to consult another, independent colleague before the euthanasia (a so called "scen doctor") and to send a report after the euthanasia to a review committee.
+To demonstrate their compliance, the Act requires physicians to consult another, independent colleague before the euthanasia (a so called "SCEN doctor") and to send a report after the euthanasia to a review committee.

 Legal framework

+During the early 20th century, euthanasia became a subject of debate among European physicians, philosophers, and legal scholars.
+In the Netherlands, however, the practice continued to be prohibited and was widely opposed by religious and medical groups.

+In 1903, the Dutch Penal Code formally outlawed both euthanasia and assisted suicide under Articles 293 and 294, with violations carrying penalties of up to 12 years in prison.

+In 1936, the Voluntary Euthanasia Legalisation Society (now Dignity in Dying) was founded in the United Kingdom and became one of the earliest advocacy organisations for legal reform.

 The legal debate concerning euthanasia in the Netherlands began with the "Postma case" in 1973, concerning a physician who had facilitated the death of her mother following repeated explicit requests for euthanasia.
 While the physician was convicted, the court's judgment set out criteria when a doctor would not be required to keep a patient alive contrary to their will.
 This set of criteria was formalised in the course of a number of court cases during the 1980s.

+The "Postma case" was prosecuted under Article 293 of the Dutch Criminal Code, which criminalises euthanasia (intentional termination of life at the patient’s request) unless strict legal exceptions apply.
+Although the act remained illegal, the court’s ruling introduced the idea that a physician might avoid punishment if acting out of necessity in response to unbearable and hopeless suffering.
+Following the case, discussion of euthanasia expanded within both the medical profession and public sphere.
+The Nederlandse Vereniging voor een Vrijwillig Levenseinde (NVVE), founded in 1973 shortly after the ruling, became an important advocacy organisation promoting the right to a voluntary end of life and supporting further legal reform.
+Its work, alongside evolving court decisions in the 1980s, contributed to the gradual formalisation of “due care” criteria that later shaped Dutch euthanasia law.

+In 1981, the Rotterdam Court case involving psychiatrist Boudewijn Chabot was an important legal development in Dutch euthanasia law.
+The case considered whether physician-assisted death could be justified in situations of severe psychological suffering without a terminal physical illness.
+Although the physician was found to have acted improperly in some respects, the ruling recognised that unbearable psychological suffering could, under strict conditions, fall within euthanasia jurisprudence.